Consuegra: Crafts

 The crafts are a tradition of "consuegra" noted for its quality and variety.
 The raw materials with these products are created normally are autochthonous, and are mainly from that region.

-In the city can be found workshops of classically designed items, in which there are elaborate doors, iems, and furniture for domestic use, such as chairs or bedrooms and two great workshops in stone.
+In the city can be found workshops of classically designed items, in which there are elaborate doors, items, and furniture for domestic use, such as chairs or bedrooms and two great workshops in stone.

 Festivals

 The last October weekend includes the Rose of Saffron.
 This festival started in 1963.
 It is divided into several sections: the grain of wheat in Sancho's windmill, the choosing of a "Dulcinea" by the townsfolk, and a gastronomic competition.
 It was created in 1962 by D. Oscar Dignoes.

 Some of its important celebrations are "San Antón", Easter or its own celebrations from 20–25 September, its more distinguish celebrations are "La Fiesta de La Rosa del Azafrán" and "Consuegra Medieval".